 Cognitive Behavioral Therapy (CBT)

 CBT is a treatment method for a broad spectrum of mental disorders and has been around since the 1960s.
 The intent behind CBT was to treat depression.
-However, research shows that it’s effective at treating alcohol, cocaine, meth and weed addictions as well.
+However, research shows that it’s effective in treating alcohol, cocaine, meth and weed addictions as well.

 The theory behind CBT is that how people think affects their actions and emotions.
 People in CBT learn skills to identify and change negative thoughts.
 With the change, they develop more positive behaviors and emotions.
 These skills also enhance their self-control and improve their ability to solve everyday problems.